 If you would like more information on sponsorship at Westminster Health Forum please click here to visit our sponsorship page.

-We are Boehringer Ingelheim - a different kind of pharmaceutical company
+We are Boehringer Ingelheim - a different kind of partner

-In 1885, in the southern German town of Ingelheim, Albert Boehringer started a small bio-technology company founded on innovation and responsibility.
-135 years later, Boehringer Ingelheim is a global pharma company, nowadays making medicines for people and animals.
-Today’s world is vastly different from Albert’s, but our founding values remain the same.
-We remain driven by a desire to improve health.
-This profound sense of purpose is in our DNA.
+In 1885, in the southern German town of Ingelheim, Albert Boehringer started a small bio-technology company founded on innovation and social responsibility.
+More than 135 years later, Boehringer Ingelheim is a global pharmaceutical company, making medicines for people and animals.
+Today’s world is vastly different from Albert’s, but our founding purpose remain the same.
+We remain driven by a desire to transform lives for generations.

-Boehringer Ingelheim is still a family owned company, which is unusual and valuable in the broader landscape of pharmaceuticals.
-We are not beholden to the stock market like many others, instead we answer to society.
-We plan in generations, not quarters, meaning we can take long term decisions that may not drive profit overnight but will ultimately benefit patients.
+Boehringer Ingelheim remains family-owned, which is unusual and valuable in the broader landscape of pharmaceuticals.
+We are not beholden to the stock market like others, instead we answer to society.
+We plan in generations, not quarters, meaning we can take long term decisions that may not drive profit overnight but will ultimately benefit people.

-In 2020, the way we deliver healthcare improvements is inherently more sophisticated than Albert could have imagined.
-When we look at the specific challenges of improving health for patients here in the UK, they are complex.
-However, we are clear about how our unique strengths can deliver value, focusing on three core areas: scientific innovation, sustainable healthcare and digital transformation.
+Nowadays, the way we deliver healthcare improvements is inherently more sophisticated than Albert could have imagined.
+When we look at the specific challenges of improving health here in the UK, they are complex.
+However, we are clear about how our unique strengths can deliver value, focusing on three core areas: patient-centric data and digital technologies, sustainable healthcare and innovation with empathy.

-When it comes to scientific innovation, we take on the biggest challenges in medicine.
-We are at the forefront of advancing research through open innovation, and sharing compounds for research with the wider Life Sciences community.
-Our clinical trials are becoming increasingly patient focused as we continue to invest in finding solutions to unmet medical needs.
+When it comes to innovation and drug development, we take on the biggest challenges in medicine, focussing on unmet need.
+We are at the forefront of advancing research through open-source innovation and sharing expertise as well as molecules for research with the wider Life Sciences community.
+Our clinical trials include input from patients at all stage to ensure their needs are being met as we develop solutions.

-We are committed to sustainable healthcare, planning for the long term alongside the NHS, helping it meet objectives outlined in The Long Term Plan.1 We run numerous Joint Working projects, piloting new models of care aiming to improve the patient pathway experience and reduce the burden on hospitals.
+We are committed to sustainable healthcare, planning for the long term alongside the NHS, helping it meet objectives outlined in The Long Term Plan.
+We run numerous collaborative working projects, piloting new models of care aiming to improve patient outcomes as well as helping the NHS